-Consequences for Violation: Students have the responsibility to use the System in an appropriate manner which complies with all school policies.
+Consequences for Violation of the Acceptable Use Policy: Students have the responsibility to use the System in an appropriate manner which complies with all school policies.
 Violations of these rules or any school policy may result in disciplinary action which may include the loss of a student's privileges to use the school's information technology resources and/or discipline.
 Consequences of misuse or abuse of these resources will be disciplined depending on the severity of the situation.
 In addition to school disciplinary action, appropriate legal action may be taken.